dannyvfilms/gptemailsummary/README.md

 This process requires the python script to be running constantly on a home computer or Raspberry Pi.
 Once I figure out how to do that automatically I will update these instructions.
 To run this script outside of your home network, it will also require a (free) Cloudflare Tunnel or something similar.
 See the instructions below.

+NOTE: This project is being converted to run in a Docker container.
+I'm not done yet, so old instructions are below.
+The OPENAI Parameters will need to be swapped out since they point to Docker environment variables right now.

 Installation:

 Python Script